 What is a Ladder?

-A ladder is a climbing tool made of metal, wood, or fibreglass.
+A ladder is a climbing tool made of metal, wood, or fiberglass.
 It has steps or rungs and is used to climb up or down.
 People use ladders to paint walls, clean windows, fix lights, or pick fruit.

 Common Uses of a Ladder